 Parking at Windsor Home Park is "pay and display".
 There is a small charge for bus fare.

-Tours and tickets to Windsor Castle can be purchased online through Visit Britain, the official shop of the British Tourism Authority.
+Coach tours and open dated tickets to Windsor Castle are available through Visit Britain, the official shop of the British Tourism Authority.

 These tours include entry tickets to the Castle.